 If your loved one doesn’t have a will, then there’s a chance their possessions may not be distributed correctly when they’ve passed away.
-We all know discussing death is never a pleasant experience, but when it comes to a will it’s a necessary conversation to have to ensure that you’re loved ones wishes are carried out.
+We all know discussing death is never a pleasant experience, but when it comes to a will it’s a necessary conversation to have to ensure that your loved one’s wishes are carried out.
 Have you been thinking about organising a will for your loved one but you’re not sure where to start?
 We’ve outlined some tips and helpful information to assist you in your will planning.

 What is a Will?

 A will is a legal document which outlines what will happen to money, possessions, and property when a person dies.
 If a legally recognised will has not been put in place, there’s no guarantee an estate will be distributed in a way the deceased would have wanted.
 The assets could even end up in the hands of the government.

 Ideally, everyone should have a will, no matter their situation.
 Your loved ones need one to make sure that their possessions are given to the right recipients.
 Here are some reasons why your loved one should take the time to make one:

 - If one isn’t written, an estate is divided up in a standard way decided by the law.

 - A will can make an impact on how much Inheritance Tax is payable on the value of assets left behind.

-- Having a legal means it’s much easier for you to organise everything if you’re loved one was to pass away.
-Losing someone can be stressful enough, and this process could become more long winded.
+- Having a legal will means it’s much easier for you to organise everything if your loved one was to pass away.
+Losing someone can be stressful enough, and this process could become more long-winded.